Dodul01/CorpConvo/questions_and_answers.md

 - C: `"12"`
 - D: `3`

-<details><summary><b>Answer: The output of this code will be 12 and its type is string.
+<details><summary><b>Answer: The output of this code will be (C: "12") 12 and its type will be string.
 Because when we are calling the function we pass 1 as number and 2 as string.
 Sum function Concatinate a and b as number + string which is 12 and its data type also change to string.</b></summary>
 <p>

 #### Answer: ?